 Feedback to Crew EXIT

 TO Todd Stout

 From reviewer:

 Mike Taigman

 Incident #:

 8195913

 Response Date:

 12/21/2018 11:55:32 PM

 Subject:

 Please Call Me Regarding Incident 8195913

 Reviewer Comment: 159 characters remaining

 This looks like a complex patient.
-Noticed that aspirin was not documented a or took it prior to arrival.
-Looking over your last 100 chest pain cases it seem talk with you about how to close the gap.
+Noticed that aspirin was not documented and there's nothing that says that to or took it prior to arrival.
+Looking over your last 100 chest pain cases it seems like we are missing this about 24 talk with you about how to close the gap.